Feeling Bored? You’re Not Broken - You’re Human

 Easy, Low-Commitment Ideas

-Make a cup of tea or coffee and drink it slowly
+Make a cup of tea or coffee and drink it slowly.

-Organise photos on your phone for 10 minutes
+Organise your phone photos for 10 minutes.

-Step outside and notice five things around you
+Step outside and notice five things around you.

-Re-read something you already like
+Re-read something you already like.

 These work because they don’t demand enthusiasm.
 They meet you where you are.